JvanKatwijk/qt-dab/README.md

 The widget for the *spectrum scope* is equipped with a tab for selecting one of 6 views on the input signal.
-In the view shown in the picture above, the spectrum of the incoming DAB signal is shown.
-To the right of this spectrum, one sees the *signal constellation*, i.e. the mapping from the complex signals onto their real and imaginary components.
+In the view shown in the picture above, the spectrum of the incoming DAB signal is shown, it shows here as a reasonably strong signal with a width of app 1..5 Mhz.
+To the right of this spectrum, one sees the **signal constellation**, i.e. the mapping from the complex signals onto their real and imaginary components.
 If the selector labeled "ncp" is set, the centerpoints of the 4 lobs is shown.

-On the right hand side the widget shows some quality indicators of the DAB signal, such as applied frequency correction, remaining frequency error, SNR, some clock offsets and an estimate of the signal quality (for the latter, higher is better).
+On the right hand side the widget shows some quality indicators of the DAB signal.
+With the current input device, the frequency correction is just 4 Hz, after which a frequency error seems to remain of 1.3 Hz.
+The SNR is over 15 dB, and time, clock and dc offsets can be neglected.

+At the bottom quality information on the FIC handling is shows, the (here) green bar shows that everything is fine, the BER tells that 4 out of each 1000 input bits were wrong and corrected.

 ![6.8](/res/read_me/spectrum-ideal.png)